 On May 8, 1985, the 40th anniversary of the German capitulation and the end of the war in Europe, Weizsäcker gave a speech to the German parliament in which he urged a change to the culture of remembering.
 Referring to the deportion of the Jews in Germany, which began at the end of 1941, he asserted that knowledge of the matter had been unavoidable.
 Any German willing to know must have known.
 There could be no collective guilt, because guilt was an individual matter, and tied to unique life circumstances, but there was collective responsibility, not least on future generations, to prevent such a moral calamity from ever recurring.

 In his memoirs, which appeared in 1997, Weizsäcker argues that under the Nazis, knowledge of the atrocities against the Jews was not available in such a way that their systematic nature could have been recognised.
-He himself had not known.
-Yet, as he admits, a friend and fellow-officer, Axel von dem Bussche, had witnessed just such an event, by chance, it seems, and had told him about it.
+Yet, as he admits, a friend and fellow-officer, Axel von dem Bussche, had witnessed just such an atrocity, by chance, it seems, and had told him about it.
 This took place at Dubno in the Ukraine in October 1942, when some 3000 Jewish men, women and children were massacred by the SS.
 On returning to his regiment, the distraught von dem Bussche had sought the company of his peers to discuss the meaning of what he had seen.
 He concluded that it was a crime of such enormity that a Prussian officer could consider himself not to be bound any further by his oath of loyalty.
 Von dem Bussche spent the rest of the war trying to find ways to assassinate Hitler.

 What did Richard von Weizsäcker not know, if he knew that a massacre had just been perpetrated against Jews?
 Genocide, his memoirs claim, was beyond the power of most Germans to grasp; it was unimaginable, and therefore could not be known.
 But he allows that there were rumours which pointed unmistakeably towards the unimaginable, even if there was no direct proof.
 More to the point, Hitler’s speeches, whose content was known to him, had not made a secret of the ultimate fate envisaged for Jews.

 The only conclusion one can come to is that Weizsäcker, like so many others, had been well aware of the extreme moral repugnance of the Nazi regime, but he had stopped himself from drawing the necessary conclusions.
-That is to say, Weizsäcker knew, but he permitted himself not to have known, after the fact, because he had proved unable for the meaning of knowing.
+That is to say, Weizsäcker always knew, but he permitted himself not to have known, after the fact, because he had proved unable for the meaning of knowing.
 There is a word for this: complicity.
 There is no point in trying to explain it away.

 The power of evil had taken hold of German society from top to bottom, reaching into the moral life of the Churches, the civil service, the professions and the different forms of cultural expression, turning them away from their primary purpose, not enough, perhaps, to provoke much opposition, not initially, but enough to ensure that the difference between right and wrong, as manifested, imperfectly, in the familiar social codes, could be obscured, and the troubled conscience could be lulled, or bullied, into compliance.